bassixt/Branch_prediction_whats_left/README.md

 ```
 make qclone
 ```
 That will clone the latest version stable-2.8 of QEMU on the qemu folder.
-Successively it is needed to run the following commands:
+Successively it is necessary to run the following commands:
 ```
 make qconfigure
 make qbuild
 ```
-These two previous command should be run every time qemu source files are modified as when we want to gather information to be used for our tests on branch predictors.
+These two previous commands should be run every time qemu source files are modified as when we want to gather information to be used for our tests on branch predictors.
-It is now needed to clone, configure and install busybox running:
+It is now necessary to clone, configure and install busybox by running:
 ```
 make initrd
 ```